 - Kerala is a beautiful state tucked in the southern tip of India, stretches over a length of 550 km along India’s southwest coast

-- Kerala is known for its serene beauty of backwaters, which are backbone of the state.
+- Kerala is known for its serene beauty of backwaters, which are the backbone of the state.

-- Kerala is famous for science of ‘Ayurveda- Art of being’, is one among the oldest treatment system of medicine , which is widely known all around the world.
+- Kerala is famous for the science of ‘Ayurveda- The art of being’, is one of the oldest treatment systems of medicine, and is widely known all around the world.

-- Kerala occupies top spot among the highly literate Indian states.
+- Kerala occupies the top spot among the highly literate Indian states.

 Kerala At A Glance

-Kerala is a land filled with mirth, bliss and exotic beauty.
+Kerala is a land filled with mirth, bliss, and exotic beauty.
 Nature has blessed this small state luxuriously converting it into a tourist’s paradise.
 It will be interesting to know some rare and unknown facts about Kerala.
-Kerala emerged as the “traveler’s paradise” is one of the ideal tourist destinations in the country as well as abroad.
-The state boasts of its beguiling rivers, pristine backwaters, lush valleys, bewitching beaches and scintillating hill stations.
-Crops like coconut, rubber, pepper , cashew, cloves and the like, give the agriculture of Kerala a distinct flavour.
-Wedged between Arabian Sea to the west and the deep, untouched forests of the Western Ghats, Kerala is bordered by endless beaches and coconut orchards.
-Kerala is rightly defined as “God’s own country, owes its cultural heritage to architecturally beautiful ancient temples which are well preserved by the state government .
+Kerala emerged as the “traveler’s paradise” and is one of the ideal tourist destinations in the country as well as abroad.
+The state boasts of its beguiling rivers, pristine backwaters, lush valleys, bewitching beaches, and scintillating hill stations.
+Crops like coconut, rubber, pepper, cashew, cloves, and the like, give the agriculture of Kerala a distinct flavor.
+Wedged between the Arabian Sea to the west and the deep, untouched forests of the Western Ghats, Kerala is bordered by endless beaches and coconut orchards.
+Kerala is rightly defined as “God’s own country, owes its cultural heritage to architecturally beautiful ancient temples which are well preserved by the state government.

 Position Of Kerala

 Kerala lies on the southwestern tip of the Indian mainland and enjoys diverse geographical features.
-It is enclosed by the azure shore of Arabian sea on the west, Tamil Nadu on the east, Karnataka on the north and northeast.
-Pleasant and amiable climate of Kerala grabs the attention of tourists each year.
-Kerala with its amiable climate and blissful ambience occupies a special place in the hearts of honeymooners.
+It is enclosed by the azure shore of the Arabian Sea on the west, Tamil Nadu on the east, and Karnataka on the north and northeast.
+The pleasant and amiable climate of Kerala grabs the attention of tourists each year.
+Kerala with its amiable climate and blissful ambiance occupies a special place in the hearts of honeymooners.

 Delights Of Kerala

-Intricate maze of backwaters are prime attraction of Kerala.
-The state has an extensive network of interlocking waterways, rivers, lakes and inlets, which determines the main elements of Kerala backwaters.
+An intricate maze of backwaters is the prime attraction of Kerala.
+The state has an extensive network of interlocking waterways, rivers, lakes, and inlets, which determine the main elements of Kerala backwaters.
 It stretches over a distance of 900 km.
-Alleppey “ Venice Of The East “ is well known backwater destination in Kerala which draws the major attraction of tourists.
+Alleppey “ Venice Of The East “ is well known backwater destination in Kerala that draws a major attraction of tourists.
 Most of the towns here are well interlocked with backwaters cruises and they serve as starting and ending points of these cruises.

-Backwater destinations here are truly a hot spot for honeymoon couples as they can spend time in solitude and view the captivating sights of the nature.
-Cruise over the scenic backwaters will ultimately take you to the unforgettable wonderment’s and heavenly natural beauty.
+Backwater destinations here are truly a hot spot for honeymoon couples as they can spend time in solitude and view the captivating sights of nature.
+Cruise over the scenic backwaters will ultimately take you to unforgettable wonderments and heavenly natural beauty.

 Exquisitely Carved Temples

-Kerala aptly referred as “God’s own country”, has links with major religions of the world.
-Exquisitely carved temples here stresses on sanctity and simplicity.
+Kerala aptly referred to as “God’s own country”, has links with major religions of the world.
+Exquisitely carved temples here stress sanctity and simplicity.
 The architectural designs of these temples are largely dictated by the geography of the region.
-The wood work is of great importance, and it gives the essential verve and character to the Kerala temple silhouette.
+The woodwork is of great importance, and it gives the essential verve and character to the Kerala temple silhouette.
 The temples in every town of Kerala have at least one trace of origin to antiquity.
-Some of the most revered temples of Kerala are Sabarimala Temple, Padmanabha Swami Temple, Sivagiri Temple, Guruvayoor Temple, Tiruvalla Temple, Mannarshala Temple and Ambalapuzha Temple.
+Some of the most revered temples of Kerala are Sabarimala Temple, Padmanabha Swami Temple, Sivagiri Temple, Guruvayoor Temple, Tiruvalla Temple, Mannarshala Temple, and Ambalapuzha Temple.